 We all know that exercise is good for us.
-It prevents us from gaining weight and keeps us looking fit and trim.
+It prevents us from gaining too much weight during pregnancy and keeps us looking fit and trim.

 It also helps prevent major health issues like heart disease, diabetes, depression, arthritis and more.
 It can even guard against some types of cancer.